PabloMartinSantamaria/Proliferating-Series/README.md

 them and potentially result in the creation of pieces that take serialism to the next level.

-# Utility of this repository:
+# Puerpose of this repository:

 The code available here is a tool to create and manipulate proliferating series.
 We can find two main code files:
 ProliferatingSeries_seriesManipulation and ProliferatingSeries_possiblePermutations, both of which have a .py version